-The focus of this Stand Down is to help workers become aware of the fall exposures they may be confronted with at the work place.
-This review will help ensure that supervisors, employers and workers are being aware of the conditions around them as related to fall exposures.
+The focus of the annual Stand Down Fall Prevention campaign is to help workers become aware of and recognize the fall exposures they may encounter at the jobsite.
+This review covers information that supervisors, employers, and workers can use to address conditions around them related to fall exposures.